ashwinravi1259/docs-test-fork/docs/security/backup-and-recover.md

 ## Verifiable Backups

-All keys (except the BLS encryption key) in the network are derived hierarchically from a set of root keys.
+All keys in the network are either root keys or derived hierarchically from the root keys.
 These root keys are generated during each distributed key generation process (DKG) in which each Lit node generates and holds a share of each key.
-To ensure these key shares are safe and can be recovered as needed, they're encrypted and backed up regularly using a dedicated recovery party and verifiable encryption.
-The verifiable encryption process ensures that the ciphertext (in this case, each encrypted key share) meets certain properties which allow the protocol to confirm that all encrypted root key shares are genuine.
+To ensure these key shares are safe and can be recovered as needed, they're encrypted and backed up using a dedicated recovery party and verifiable encryption.
+The verifiable encryption process ensures that the ciphertext (in this case, each encrypted key share) meets certain properties which allow its public key to be used to confirm that all encrypted root key shares are genuine.
 Every time new root keys are produced, nodes update the backups they have stored with the new data.

-The backups ensure that if the network were to ever fall below threshold it could be recovered by decrypting the backups (with the help of the recovery party) and importing them into a fresh set of nodes.
+The backups ensure that if the available key shares were to ever fall below threshold the network could be recovered by importing the backups into a fresh set of nodes and decrypting them with the help of the node operators and the recovery party.

 ## The Recovery Party